Address: Dalkey, Co Dublin, Ireland Tel: (01) 230 0199

 The Sue Ryder House in Dalkey is situated in a superb location overlooking Dublin Bay and Dalkey Island, close to all the amenities in the village and a short walk from the village centre with its restaurants cafes and pubs.

 When the site was purchased from the Loreto nuns it included Carrig-na-Greine, the former family home of a well known family of jewellers dating from the early 18th century.
-The house, which has a preservation order, required an enormous amount of work to be done on it to turn it into a community centre and apartments for the residents of the Sue Ryder House in Dalkey.
+The house, which has a preservation order, required an enormous amount of work to be carried out on it to turn it into a community centre and apartments for the residents of the Sue Ryder House in Dalkey.

 The refurbishment of the house was completed as a Millennium Project for the Sue Ryder Foundation in Ireland.